ethstorage/ethstorage-doc/dapp-developer-guide/tutorials/use-ethstorage-sdk-to-upload-and-download-files.md

 In this tutorial, we will demonstrate how to upload and download files using the [**ethstorage-sdk**](https://github.com/ethstorage/ethstorage-sdk) tool.

-The `ethstorage-sdk` provides APIs for file upload, download, and management, which are built on `c-kzg` and, therefore, are not compatible with a browser environment.
+The `ethstorage-sdk` provides APIs for file upload, download, and management.

 ## Step 1: Install ethstorage-sdk